TELEPHONE No. 232 & 1/232

 Later versions featured a drawer in the base (for dialling instructions or number lists) and an improved cradle fork design made of cellulose acetate instead of Bakelite that was less damage-prone and made the telephone easier to carry around.
+These were numbered No. 1/232 or No. 2/232.
 Simon Chappell explains this concisely: I think most people might define the two types as ‘162 cradles’ and ‘232 cradles’.
 The earlier type closely follows the profile of the top of the ‘pyramid’ whereas the later type overhangs to provide the lip.
-Not all telephones have the pull-out drawer and of those that do (types 1/232 and 2/232 made with coloured cases) generally have a stainless steel cover with the GPO roundel embossed in red and a clip for a notepad.

-Manufactured by: All main telephone suppliers.
-The Bakelite parts were also made (in black only) in Christchurch, New Zealand, by a local manufacturer called H. C. Urlwin (Harry Urlwin).
-The mouldings carried the maker’s mark H C U N Z .
+Manufactured by: All main UK telephone suppliers.
+Bakelite parts were also made (in black only) in Christchurch, New Zealand, by a local manufacturer called H. C. Urlwin (Harry Urlwin) where the mouldings carried the maker’s mark H C U N Z .

 Colours: Black, ivory, red and green.
 The ivory models are hard to find in perfect condition as the moulding material (which is not Bakelite but Urea Formaldehyde) often deteriorates badly.
 Either the manufacturers had difficulty mixing the ingredients or else the material was unstable from the outset.
 It often cracks and goes like toffee ripple ice cream, with swirls of yellow-brown in the ivory.